klieret/meetup-matcher/README.md

 1. Take the participant of lowest availability to start a group.
 2. Iteratively add participants until the group size is reached.
 The probability for each participant is adjusted based on the joint availability with the already existing group members.
 It increases with high joint availability but also decreases when the participant would "waste" a lot of their availabilities.
-3. Step 1-2 are repeated until all groups are formed
+3. Step 1-2 are repeated until all groups are formed.
-4. The global cost function is calculated for all groups
+4. The global cost function is calculated for all groups.
 5. Steps 1-4 are repeated many times to sample the possibility space.

 ## 📦 Installation